Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 "At the next roundabout, bear left first exit."

 Just as for the road ahead at a roundabout do not signal on approach.
-The instruction used 'left' therefore you should approach in the left hand lane.
+The instruction used the word 'left' therefore you should approach in the left hand lane.
 As soon as you enter the roundabout observe and signal left appropriately for exiting the roundabout.

 "At the next roundabout, bear right second exit."

 Just as for the road ahead at a roundabout do not signal on approach.
-The instruction used 'right' therefore you should approach in the right hand lane.
+The instruction used the word 'right' therefore you should approach in the right hand lane.
 After entering the roundabout, observe and signal left appropriately for exiting the roundabout.

 List of driving instructions that are self explanatory.